Americans with Disabilities Act Accommodation

 Library Equal Access Program (LEAP)

-The Library established the Library Equal Access Program to provide services to blind, deaf, deaf-blind, hard of hearing, and visually impaired individuals.
+We established the Library Equal Access Program to provide services to blind, deaf, deaf-blind, hard of hearing, and visually impaired individuals.
 This program provides adaptive equipment resources and other Library services for use by patrons with disabilities.
-LEAP is on Level 1 of the Central Library, 1000 Fourth Avenue, Seattle, WA 98104, 206-615-1380 v/tty.
+LEAP is on Level 1 of the Central Library, 1000 Fourth Avenue, Seattle, WA 98104.

 Accessible Programming Resources